Search

 • trying to straighten the fingers against resistance.

 Tennis elbow can appear in many different ways.
 Some people get symptoms gradually after doing the same type of work for several years.
-Others get it suddenly, soon after they start doing a new type of work.
-Sometimes it can develop immediately following a single severe muscle exertion or after an elbow becomes injured.
+Others get it suddenly, soon after starting a new type of work.
+Sometimes, it can develop immediately following a single severe muscle exertion or after an elbow becomes injured.
 In other cases, tennis elbow occurs for no obvious reason.

 What is the treatment for tennis elbow?